Learn what we are all about.

 The company announces two key additions to its executive leadership team with the appointment of Melissa Nussbaum as Chief Financial Officer and Alexandar Vassilev as Chief Product and Technology Officer.

-WeTransfer’s user base grows to 87 million monthly active users and the company surpasses €100m in revenue in 2021.
+WeTransfer’s user base grows to more than 80 million monthly active users and the company surpasses €100m in revenue in 2021.
 WeTransfer hires over 130 people, bringing the total number of employees close to 300.

 WeTransfer further expands its Pro offering by increasing file size limit to 200 GB and launching team functionality.
 Pro subscribers also get access to a beta rollout of portals and reviews, a new set of capabilities designed to streamline the workflow process between creative professionals and their clients.

-WeTransfer launches The Supporting Act Foundation, a charitable organization supporting emerging creative talent through arts education, grants, and an annual prize.
+WeTransfer launches The Supporting Act Foundation, an independent charitable organization supporting emerging artists through grants and bursaries.
 The company also receives Climate Neutral Certification following a pledge to reduce emissions by 30% by 2025.

 Launch of WeTransfer Premium